Horse racing in Great Britain: Betting

-On 6 October 2001, the UK Government abolished the turnover-based betting duty, which had previously been charged at 9% on either the stake or the winnings, at the discretion of the bettor.
+On 6 October 2001, the UK Government abolished the turnover-based betting duty, which had previously been charged at 9% on either the stake or the winnings, at the bettor's discretion.
 The reform replaced the system with a gross profits tax on bookmakers, shifting the point of taxation from the customer to the operator.

 Since 2015, the United Kingdom has experienced significant growth in online gambling, driven by widespread internet access and the expansion of mobile technology.
 Increasingly, punters place wagers through digital platforms that provide access to real-time data, live odds, and betting exchanges.
 Online communities, discussion forums, and tipping websites also allow punters to share information and strategies.
 The popularity of major racing events such as the Cheltenham Festival continues to draw large online participation, with hundreds of thousands of users engaging in digital betting and discussion each year.